School of Physics, Mathematics and Computing

 By enrolling in a Physics, Mathematics or Computing course at UWA, you will be closely involved in developing, creating and improving our everyday lives by interpreting the data, IT, mathematics and physics behind technological advances.

-Study how we exist in the world, through astrophysics, quantam physics and more.Read more
+Study how we exist in the world, through astronomy and astrophysics, computational, experimental, medical and theoretical physics.Read more

 Mathematics and Statistics

-Use data analysis, forecasting, decision making and detailed problem solving to find solutions.Read more
+Use data analysis, forecasting, decision making and detailed problem solving to find solutions to real world problems.Read more

 Computer Science and Software Engineering